arh23/dummy-data-generator/README.md

 # dummy-data-generator

 Generate multiple rows of dummy/test data using template values.
+Can also be used to generate test images.

 ## Documentation